General Transfer Student Information

 - Applicants must have earned a bachelor's degree prior to the beginning the study of law.
 (Evidence of a bachelor's degree will be required for each student who enrolls.)

-- Course work completed during the first-year of study at an ABA-approved law school will usually be applied as transfer credit at USC Law.
-Transfer students admitted to USC Law will not need to repeat any required first year courses already completed at their prior law schools.
-Most admitted transfer students must complete Constitutional Law I and Legal Profession at USC Law during their first year as transfer students if they have not already completed these classes at their prior law schools.
+- Course work completed during the first-year of study at an ABA-approved law school will usually be applied as transfer credit at USC Gould.
+Transfer students admitted to USC Gould will not need to repeat any required first year courses already completed at their prior law schools.
+Most admitted transfer students must complete Constitutional Law I and Legal Profession at Gould during their first year as transfer students if they have not already completed these classes at their prior law schools.

 - Transfer students are eligible for most of the same myriad of opportunities that students enrolling at USC beginning their first year can take advantage of.
 This includes law review, moot court, clinical programs, and eligibility for Order of the Coif.